Dipankar-Kumar-Singh/TCP-Multithread-server-from-scratch/readme.md

 ## Solution : Multithreading using Goroutines

-Goroutines : It is a lightweight thread managed by the Go runtime Goroutines are not OS threads , they are managed by the Go runtime Goroutines are multiplexed to fewer number of OS threads
+ : It is a lightweight thread managed by the Go runtime Goroutines are not OS threads , they are managed by the Go runtime Goroutines are multiplexed to fewer number of OS threads

-go routine which will be dispatched to a thread and will be executed in parallel.

 ```Go
 	for {